apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, `SHOW CREATE TABLE` will always return Spark DDL, even when the given table is a Hive serde table.
 For Hive DDL, please use `SHOW CREATE TABLE AS SERDE` command instead.

+  - Since Spark 3.0, we upgraded the built-in Hive from 1.2 to 2.3.
+This may need to set `spark.sql.hive.metastore.version` and `spark.sql.hive.metastore.jars` according to the version of the Hive metastore.
+  For example: set `spark.sql.hive.metastore.version` to `1.2.1` and `spark.sql.hive.metastore.jars` to `maven` if your Hive metastore version is 1.2.1.

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5

   - Since Spark 2.4.5, `TRUNCATE TABLE` command tries to set back original permission and ACLs during re-creating the table/partition paths.
 To restore the behaviour of earlier versions, set `spark.sql.truncateTable.ignorePermissionAcl.enabled` to `true`.